5roop/task2/README.md

 This could be concisely and correctly done using `GroupKFold` from `sklearn.model_selection`.

 After acquiring the data it would seem prudent some analysis be done to check whether the t-test can be used, namely if the distribution of the measurements is normal.
 Since the number of such measurements will likely be small, this is difficult to check, which is why it is probably better to start with Wilcoxon test, which only requires symmetric distribution about its mean value and behaves better for small sample sizes.
+In "How to avoid machine learning pitfalls: a guide for academic researchers" Michael A. Lones recommends Mann-Whitney's U test for similar reasons.

 It would be interesting to check how both tests perform on the same model.